 Control and Management:

-Identification of SVCV is not based on observations, as other diseases produce similar symptoms.
-Proper identification requires sophisticated lab testing.
+The identification of spring viraemia is not based on observations, as other diseases produce similar symptoms.
+Proper identification requires lab testing.

 To prevent the spread of SVCV don’t move fish and clean, drain, and dry your boat (http://www.dec.ny.gov/animals/48221.html).